AryaSecLab/Steganography/README.md

 # Steganography
-free tools of hidding messages underneath a file
+free tools of hidding messages underneath a file:

 Stegosuite > you can easily hide confidential information in image files.